 To 3GPP RAN:

-The 802.11 WG respectfully asks 3GPP RAN to:
+The 802.11 WG respectfully asks 3GPP RAN and SA to:

-Provide the 3GPP RAN opinion on the desirability of improving WLAN aggregation to assist 3GPP RAN in providing alternative ways of meeting some IMT-2020 use case requirements.
+Provide the 3GPP RAN and SA opinions, respectively, on the desirability of improving WLAN integration to assist 3GPP in providing alternative ways of meeting some IMT-2020 use case requirements.

-Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN aggregation.
+Provide suggestion on how 3GPP RAN and the 802.11 WG can work together to improve WLAN integration.